Mugiwara555343/ai-memory-architecture/README.md

-# 🧠 Persistent AI Architecture
+# 🧠 AI Memory Architecture

-A modular, local-first AI memory system designed to parse, store, and recall long-term memory from human-created logs.
-This project aims to simulate presence, context, and continuity — without relying on the cloud.
+A local-first memory system for modular LLM cognition and long-term context retention.

+This project simulates memory, presence, and continuity using a real-time parser, local model chaining, and structured log ingestion.
+It's designed to feel like a *quiet AI companion* — one that remembers what matters, adapts to your voice, and evolves with you over time.

 > 🛠️ **In active development**
 > This is a living build — exploratory, raw, and reflective of real-world cognitive tooling.
 Expect ongoing evolution.